 The subject will be assigned a unique barcode, which will be placed on all the material that is sent to the laboratory or data management vendor.
 Materials used in this study such as blood samples, medical records and questionnaire will be identified using this barcode, not by name.
 Samples of blood sent to the lab will not be linked to the patient in any way.

-This CCS will allow the Sponsor to have the subject and #146;s study doctor contact the subject every year or two to update contact information, ask new questions related to life style (for example, questions about dietary habits) or current health status, and perhaps ask for another blood sample similar to the one done during the initial interview.
-These contacts and blood sampling through the study doctor will continue over the life span of the subject.
-At any time, a subject can refuse additional interviews and blood sampling.
+This CCS will allow the Sponsor to have the subject's study doctor contact the subject every year or two to update contact information, ask new questions related to life style (for example, questions about dietary habits) or current health status, and perhaps ask for another blood sample similar to the one done during the initial interview.
+These contacts and blood sampling through the study doctor will continue over the life span of the subject. at any time, a subject can refuse additional interviews and blood sampling.
 The Sponsor will periodically send mail for the purpose of allowing the subject to provide updated contact information.

-If a subject has experienced a demyelinating event characteristic of MS or one of the other demyelinating diseases specified, they will be asked to speak with certain types of family members and friends who may wish to participate in this study.
+if a subject has experienced a demyelinating event characteristic of MS or one of the other demyelinating diseases specified, they will be asked to speak with certain types of family members and friends who may wish to participate in this study.
 The Sponsor is especially interested in enrolling family members (with or without a demyelinating disease).
-Friends with or without a demyelinating disease may also be eligible for this study.
-If they choose to contact the study doctor, the doctor will decide whether that person meets the requirements of the study.
+Friends with or without a demyelinating disease may also be eligible for this study. if they choose to contact the study doctor, the doctor will decide whether that person meets the requirements of the study.

-In June 2007 Board 3 determined the study able to be expidited.
+in June 2007 Board 3 determined the study able to be expidited.